 Receiving a lump sum Social Security payment is possible under certain circumstances, but it depends on factors such as your age, benefit eligibility, and the specific type of Social Security benefits you are claiming.
 In some cases, retirees who delay claiming their benefits may be eligible for a retroactive lump sum payment, while others, such as surviving spouses, might qualify for a one-time death benefit.
 However, choosing a lump sum payment can impact future monthly benefits and overall financial planning.

-A financial advisor can help you develop a strategy for claiming your Social Security benefits.
+A financial advisor can help you develop a financial strategy for claiming your Social Security benefits.

 Lump Sum Social Security Benefit Basics